thisDash/CoreShellClusteringAlgorithm/README.md

   * sst_instants_no_preprocessing: SST grids that suffered all the preprocessing stages but the first one, in order to be able to assess the SST instants with the original temperature ranges.
   * sst_instants/segmentations: SSTSEC segmentation results (Point 4 in the pipeline).

-# Experimental Study

-* A sample of the experimental study results can be assessed in the folder "experimentsSample/Portugal";
-* Inside the root folder there are 2 other folders regarding the experimental studies for the years 2007 and 2012;
-* For each year, there are several subfolders:
-  * averages_original:
-  * comparisons: SST images referent to the .mat files in the folders "sst_instants_no_preprocessing";
-  * core_shell_algorithm: results of the core-shell clustering algorithm (core-shell clusters and clustering parameter G evolutions, point 5 in the pipeline);
-  * instants_segmentations: SST images referent to the .mat files in the folders "sst_instants/segmentations";
-  * preprocessing_phase1: SST images referent to the .mat files in the folders "preprocessing_phase_1";
-  * preprocessing_phase2: SST images referent to the .mat files in the folders "preprocessing_phase_2";
-  * sst_instants: SST images referent to the .mat files in the folders "sst_instants".